-As the application of bioanalytical tools to recycled water quality monitoring and assessment is a new endeavor, the Panel recommends that the State Water Board convene an advisory group to guide utilities and the State Water Board through the initial round of IVB data collection, as described in 7.4.1.
+As the application of bioanalytical tools to recycled water quality monitoring and assessment is a relatively new endeavor, the Panel recommends that the State Water Board convene an advisory group to guide utilities and the State Water Board through the initial round of in vitro bioassay monitoring, as described in 7.5.4.
 This "bioanalytical advisory group" could consist of select Panel and SAG members, bioanalytical application experts, State Water Board staff and representatives from the commercial services industry who would ultimately be tasked to perform such measurements.
-The group would define goals for bioanalytical monitoring, specify protocols for sampling, extraction, measurement and data reporting, and provide guidance for interpretation of bioanalytical monitoring results, including QA/QC data.
+The group would define goals for bioanalytical monitoring, specify protocols for sampling, extraction, measurement and data reporting (discussed in 7.5.2), and provide guidance for interpretation of bioanalytical monitoring results, including QA/QC data (discussed in 7.5.3).
 To maximize commonality and consistency of the guidance provided, the group would also interact with on-going and future efforts to develop, evaluate and apply bioanalytical tools for water quality screening, particularly those supported by the State Water Board and/or recycled water research organizations working with the State Water Board.
-The Panel further recommends that requiring response actions during the initial data collection phase is premature and, thus not appropriate, until such methods are fully validated and certified by the appropriate entities [e.g. the State Water Board's Environmental Lab Accreditation Program (ELAP)], and that the interpretive framework outlined in 7.3 has matured and has been subject to a critical evaluation by water quality experts, State Water Board personnel and stakeholder representatives.

-7.5 Challenges for Applying Bioanalytical Tools and Next Steps
+7.6 Challenges for Applying Bioanalytical Tools and Next Steps

-7.5.1 Toolbox development and standardization
+7.6.1 Toolbox development and standardization

-Although dozens if not hundreds of IVBs exist for chemical screening applications, few are standardized and routinely applied to water quality monitoring.
-One of the greatest challenges for the successful application of bioanalytical tools is the development of a robust set of assays that show value and utility in screening for classes of chemicals that are relevant for recycled water applications, and that protect against deleterious human health effects.
-The Panel strongly advocates the development of a comprehensive, performance-based QA/QC program for Stage 3 IVBs (Table 7.2), including interlaboratory testing to ensure consistency in performance among assay developers and end users.
-This has already been done for AhR and ER- α bioassays (Escher et al., 2014; Mehinto et al., 2015; Leusch et al., 2017), hence their inclusion as Panel-recommended assays for future recycled water monitoring.
-The Panel further recommends that focused pilot studies evaluating the applicability and reliability of the ER- α bioassay screening framework described in Textbox 7.1 be conducted and that other modes of action be added as those assays reach maturity.
+Although dozens if not hundreds of in vitro assays exist for chemical screening applications, few are standardized and routinely applied to water quality monitoring.
+One of the greatest challenges for the successful application of bioanalytical tools is the development of a robust set of assays that show value and utility in screening for classes of chemicals that are relevant for recycled water applications, and that protect against the specter of deleterious human health effects.
+The Panel strongly advocates the development of a comprehensive, performance based QA/QC program for Stage 3 in vitro assays (Table 7.3), including round robin interlaboratory testing to ensure consistency in performance among assay developers and end users.
+This has already been done for AhR and ER bioassays (Escher et al., 2014; Mehinto et al., 2015; Leusch et al., 2017), hence their inclusion as Panel-recommended assays for future recycled water monitoring.
+The Panel further recommends that focused pilot studies evaluating the applicability and reliability of the ER bioassay screening framework described in Textbox 7.1 be conducted and that other modes of action be added as those assays reach maturity.

-7.5.2 Linkage of in vitro responses to in vivo effects
+7.6.2 Linkage of in vitro responses to in vivo effects